5G and Edge Computing: What Developers Need to Know

 Performance Optimization Tips

-- Use edge caching aggressively for static content
+- Use aggressive caching for static content and carefully managed caching for dynamic responses.

 Security Best Practices